HomeLatest NewsPolicyThree global search engines tell EU lawmakers to slap antitrust ruling against Google via new tech rules

 “Despite recent changes, we do not believe it will move market share significantly due to its persisting limitations,” the three companies said in a joint letter to European Parliament lawmakers.

-They said a preference menu that lets users choose their search default when setting up an Android device is not available on desktop or on other operating systems, and that it is only shown once to users.
+They said a preference menu that lets users choose their search default when setting up an Android device is not available on Chrome or on other operating systems, and that it is only shown once to users.

 Advertisement